Know your farmer, grow your community.

 $96 additional, one-time charge

-You can choose to have your share of produce delivered weekly to one of our Summer Session depots.
-Beautiful boxes of just-harvested produce are available at depots throughout Seattle and the Eastside on Wednesdays from noon – 7 pm.
-This is a great option for folks who want to enjoy fresh, local produce but aren’t able to make it out to the farm on a regular basis – we’ll bring the bounty of the farm to you!
+Every Wednesday, your box of fresh produce is available at your selected depot from noon – 7 pm.
+This is a great option for folks who want to enjoy fresh, local produce but aren’t able to make it out to the farm on a regular basis – we’ll bring the farm to you!

 - Newport Hills

 (Downtown, 77th Ave SE & SE 27th)